-Glickman and his colleagues haves applied logistic rating to the problem of rankings of colleges ? as well as sports teams.
+Logistic rating may be applied to the problem of rankings of colleges (Avery et al., 2004) as well as sports teams.
 Using the pattern of student choice as analogous to direct competition (School A beats B if student X chooses to attend A rather than B), and then scaling the schools using the logistic model provides a better metric for college rankings than other procedures.
-(As Glickman and his colleagues point out, selectivity ratings can be "gamed" by encouraging many weaker students to apply and then rejecting them, and yield ratings can be inflated by rejecting students who are more likely to go somewhere else.)
+(As Avery and his colleagues point out, selectivity ratings can be "gamed" by encouraging many weaker students to apply and then rejecting them, and yield ratings can be inflated by rejecting students who are more likely to go somewhere else.)